chapel-lang/chapel/doc/rst/language/evolution.rst

-be more concerned with lowering barriers for existing programmers than for non-programmers; and (b) that even though we had arguably biased the original design in favor of Fortran programmers, most of Chapel's early adopters have been from the C/C++ and Python communities.
+be more concerned with lowering barriers for existing programmers than for non-programmers; and (b) that even though we had arguably biased the original design in favor of Fortran programmers, most of Chapel's early adopters have come from C/C++ and Python backgrounds.

 Based on this, we undertook an experiment to see what it would take to convert from 1-based to 0-based programming.
 Reviewing Chapel's